The Transition Gateway

 Eligibility Requirements and How It Works

-- The crewmember will be assigned a mentor for the duration of the program
+The selected crewmember will be assigned a mentor for the duration of the program

-- The crewmember and mentor will devise a training/experience plan which will allow the crewmember to achieve the satisfactory qualifications and experience to become a JetBlue First Officer
+The crewmember and a Flight Operations representative will devise a training/experience plan which will allow the crewmember to achieve the satisfactory qualifications and experience to become a JetBlue first officer

-- Once the plan has been approved, the crewmember will follow the plan and report to the mentor for the duration of the program
+Once the plan has been approved, the crewmember will follow the plan and report to the Manager Pilot Gateway programs for the duration of the program

-- Once the crewmember has achieved the qualifications and experience necessary to become a JetBlue First Officer, the crewmember will be asked back to take part in the interview process at JetBlue
+Once the crewmember has met all the program requirements, has achieved the qualifications and experience necessary to become a JetBlue First Officer and passes all final reviews, the crewmember will return to JetBlue as a First Officer

 What interested you in becoming a pilot?